AllenInstitute/scrattch.mapping/examples/build_MTG_patchseq_taxonomy.md

 The `buildPatchseqTaxonomy` function return/created the following:

 * An updated AIT.anndata object for patchseq mapping and QC steps.
-* Created the required marker and expression files for patchseqQC and save under 'mode.name' in the uns
+* Created the required marker and expression variables for 'QC_markers' and save under 'mode.name' in the uns
+* Created the required cell to cluster 'membership' variables and save under 'mode.name' in the uns
-* An updated dendrogram saved in the 'mode.name' subdirectory
+* An updated dendrogram and a saved in the 'mode.name' subdirectory

 **At this point the reference taxonomy is created and ready for patch-seq mapping.**